35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 1. Lonely Day by System of a Down

-This is one metal song that is perfect for those who are new to the genre or are beginner guitarists.
-The song has 5 chords – G, Am, F. C, and E7 – that anyone can play with ease.
+This is one metal song that is perfect for those who are new to the genre or beginner guitarists.
+The song has 5 chords (G, Am, F. C, and E7) that anyone can play with ease.
 However, if you do wish to give it that true metal effect, you might want to transpose it to a chord set that allows for fascinating fingerstyles.

-The intro and the verses of Lonely Day are best played arpeggio style.
+The intro and the verses of Lonely Day are best-played arpeggio style.
 It is not that very complicated.
-It gives you the chance to practice your finger coordination and reinforce finger memory.
+It gives you a chance to practice your finger coordination and reinforce finger memory.
 The chorus couldn’t be easier.
-You can play it using the most basic of strumming techniques and the sound that you’ll produce will still be as beautiful as the original.
-Play the song and you’ll see.
+You can play it using the most basic of strumming techniques, and the sound that you’ll produce will still be as beautiful as the original.
+Play the song, and you’ll see.

 2. Rooster by Alice in Chains

 You’d be glad to know that this song only has 4 easy chords to occupy your mind.
-You have E, C, G, and A that are very elementary.
+You have E, C, G, and A, which are very elementary.
 Now, I didn’t say that you should play the song like a kid.
 It would be best to learn the correct strumming techniques of the song to play it like the pros.

 3. One by Metallica